AI Dubbing is becoming

 The Next Phase of K-Content + Emerging-Market Consumption

 K-Content's global mainstreaming over the past five years (BTS, Squid Game, Parasite, BLACKPINK) has been linked to international audiences extending demand beyond entertainment into knowledge consumption — Perso AI's data shows patterns consistent with this spillover, though direct causality cannot be established from single-platform data alone (see Finding 02 acknowledgment).
 Latin America's faith communities, similarly, represent a distribution-infrastructure footprint that Western tech coverage has under-examined.
-A report framing AI dubbing in terms of multi-polar global content economies — rather than Western-default localization — may help shape how the global narrative develops.
+A report framing AI dubbing in non-Western content markets, rather than as Western-default localization, may help shape how the global narrative develops.

 What Researchers and Creators Are Saying